Bia3/teleport/rfd/xxxx-gcp-server-discovery.md

   expires: 0001-01-01T00:00:00Z
 ```

-Unless overridden by a user, a default teleport installer command will be
+The default installer will be extended to support GCP.
-generated that is appropriate for the current running version and operating
-system initially supporting DEB and RPM based distros that Teleport already
-provides packages for.

 To run commands on a VM, the Discovery Service will create a short-lived
 ssh key pair and add the public key to the VM via its metadata.
 Then it will